ultimate271/notes/dostoevsky/brothers04.02.md

 man was aware of this, and turned a hostile glance on Alyosha as he came in.

+#### The first interaction between Fyodor and Aloysha as they make uncomfortable pleasentries
 “The coffee is cold,” he cried harshly; “I won’t offer you any.
 I’ve ordered nothing but a Lenten fish soup to‐day, and I don’t invite any one to share it.
 Why have you come?”